Getting an IEP for your very young child

 Your request for an evaluation can be denied.
 That’s why it’s important to describe in detail the reasons for your concerns.
 You also may want to include copies of any tests or doctors’ notes that support your concerns.

-After a complete evaluation, your child will qualify for an IEP if she meets these criteria:
+After a complete evaluation, your child will qualify for an IEP if they meet these criteria:

-• The evaluation shows she has a disability or delay covered by IDEA.
+• The evaluation shows they have a disability or delay covered by IDEA.

-• She needs special education services to address those issues before she starts kindergarten.
+• They need special education services to address those issues before starting kindergarten.

 The process of getting an IEP for a grade-schooler is similar to the process for a preschooler.
 Whether your child attends a public or private school or is homeschooled, you can request an evaluation by contacting your local school district.

 There’s no benefit to waiting if you’re concerned about your child.
 Getting answers as early as possible can help keep your child from falling behind.
 You’ll also understand your child better.
-This will help you find strategies such as assistive technology and any other accommodations she needs to succeed.
+This will help you find strategies such as assistive technology and any other accommodations your child needs to succeed.

 Share